-- Evaluation of possible transmission system improvements that have the potential of solving the needs. - Selection of viable alternatives through more detailed assessments. - Testing of viable alternatives to ensure they are complete and they fully address the identified needs. - Consideration of any of the following evaluation factors described below: - Installed cost - This is evaluation factor is only considered in the Solutions Study process.
-It can be considered when other considerations accounted for in life-cycle cost would be similar among alternatives - Life-cycle cost, including all costs associated with right of way acquisition, easements, and associated real estate;
+- Evaluation of possible transmission system improvements that have the potential of solving the needs. - Selection of viable alternatives through more detailed assessments. - Testing of viable alternatives to ensure they are complete and they fully address the identified needs. - Consideration of any of the following evaluation factors25 described below: - a.
+Installed cost - This is evaluation factor is only considered in the Solutions Study process.
+It can be considered when other considerations accounted for in life-cycle cost would be similar among alternatives - b.
+Life-cycle cost, including all costs associated with right of way acquisition, easements, and associated real estate; - c.
+System performance cess Guide 12/10/2024

-&lt;sup>13 Where necessary, additional information has been provided to clarify the evaluation factor.
+25 Where necessary, additional information has been provided to clarify the evaluation factor.